 Find other colleges with similar SAT score requirementsData Sources, IPEDS for Fall 2020 starting class

 Engage with counselors on a personal level to demonstrate your interest in their school and get answers to all of your admissions-related questions.

 |ACT Test||75th Percentile Score|

 What are the ACT requirements for prospective students to get into Brown?

-Admission data indicates that Brown regularly accepts students with ACT's of 31 and above.
-Successful applicants typically send ACT scores in the top 5 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 30 in some instances.
-Prospective students submitting an ACT composite of 32 or higher should be in the upper half of applicants - and students with a 34 and above have very competitive chances.
+Admission data indicates that Brown regularly accepts students with ACT's of 33 and above.
+Successful applicants typically send ACT scores in the top 2 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 32 in some instances.
+Prospective students submitting an ACT composite of 34 or higher should be in the upper half of applicants - and students with a 35 and above have very competitive chances.
+The school ranks #1 in Rhode Island and #16 in the U.S. for highest average ACT composite score.
 49 percent of applicants submit ACT scores to Brown University.

-What are the requirements for admission to Brown University and what considerations affect admission decisions?
+What are the requirements for admission to Brown University and what student information is used for admission decisions?

 |High School GPA||Recommended|

 |High School Class Rank||Recommended|